brandiqa/docker-node/website/README.md

 # Website Service

-This is a container service that provides the web user interface.
+This is a Docker Container service that provides the web user interface.

 Frontend library is [React](https://reactjs.org) and the project builder is [Parcel JS](https://www.parceljs.org)

 ## Requirements